djedi/WebHookSpy/README.md

   <img src="webhookspy-logo.png" alt="WebhookSpy logo" width="320" />
 </p>

-WebhookSpy is a lightweight webhook inspector powered by Bun, SQLite, Alpine.js, Tailwind CSS, and 11ty.
+WebhookSpy is a lightweight webhook inspector powered by Bun, Elysia, SQLite, Alpine.js, Tailwind CSS, and 11ty.
 It gives you permanent HTTP endpoints that you can use forever for testing, stream payloads over Server-Sent Events (SSE), and present the captures in a modern, polished UI.

 ## Features

 - **One-click endpoints** – Generate unique webhook URLs and matching inspector links directly from the homepage.
 - **Permanent URLs** – Your webhook URL never expires.
 Data clears after 7 days of inactivity, but the same URL keeps working automatically.
 - **Live streaming inspector** – Requests appear instantly via SSE with a sidebar list and detailed headers/body view.
+- **REST API with OpenAPI docs** – Full programmatic access via REST API with interactive documentation at `/docs`.
 - **Smart retention** – Keeps the last 100 requests per endpoint.
 Older requests are automatically pruned.
 - **Theme aware UI** – Supports automatic light/dark detection plus a manual theme switcher.
 - **Secure endpoints** – Optionally protect endpoints with access keys for testing sensitive webhooks.